odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 // Output the base path
 echo $basePath;

-// Output the URL for a given route. e.g.: /hello/world echo $route->urlFor('home');
+// Output the URL for a given route. e.g.: / echo $route->urlFor('home');

 // Output the URL for a given route. e.g.: https://www.example.com/hello/world echo $route->fullUrlFor($uri, 'hello', ['name' => 'world']);

-// Output the path for a named route excluding the base path echo $route->relativeUrlFor('home');
+// Output the path for a named route, excluding the base path echo $route->relativeUrlFor('home');

 // The PSR-7 UriInterface object from the incoming ServerRequestInterface object